kionsoftware/kion-cli/README.md

     # NOTE: that Firefox users will have to approve pop-ups on the first run
     # NOTE: that account alias only supports Kion versions 3.9.9 and 3.10.2 and up
     kion console --alias Prod --car Admin

+    # federate into a web console using an account number
+    kion console --account 111122223333 --car Admin
     ```

     __AWS Profiles:__